The best checked luggage of 2021 | CNN Underscored

 Best budget checked suitcase: Samsonite Freeform Medium Spinner ($159.99; samsonite.com)

 The Samsonite Freeform Medium Spinner performed quite well in our tests, especially when taking into account that the other bags that performed as well cost closer to $300.
-The Freeform has buttery wheels that are smoother than the ones on the Away suitcase and with an expandable zipper on the outside, it can fit more than our overall winner while weighing nearly one pound less.
+The Freeform’s wheels are smoother than the ones on the Away suitcase, and with an expandable zipper on the outside, it can fit more than our overall winner, while weighing nearly a pound less.

-The Freeform doesn’t have a compression panel like the Away, but you will find the traditional x-shaped straps that do the job on one side, while a zippered compartment on the other side features an additional thin pocket to stash any odds and ends.
+The Freeform doesn’t have a compression panel like the Away, but you will find the traditional X-shaped straps that do the job on one side, while a zippered compartment on the other side features an additional thin pocket to stash any odds and ends.
 While the organization and compression isn’t as good as the Away suitcase, this Samsonite roller makes up for it in size.
-The internal space feels a touch bigger than the Away and when you expand the bag by unzipping the outer zippers you can definitely fit more than our overall pick.
+The internal space feels a touch bigger than the Away, and when you expand the bag by unzipping the outer zippers you can definitely fit more than our overall pick.

-But even though it fits more, the Freeform weighs less than the Away, coming in at exactly nine pounds on our scale (the company’s site lists it at 8.48 pounds).
+But even though it fits more, the Freeform weighs less than the Away, coming in at exactly 9 pounds on our scale (the company’s site lists it at 8.48 pounds).
 That’s 0.8 pounds lighter than the Away at 9.8 pounds, which means carrying the same load up and down flights of stairs felt a bit better with the Freeform.
-However, its handles aren’t as comfortable as the Away’s since they’re thin and not super cushioned.
+However, its handles aren’t as comfortable as the Away’s, since they’re thin and not super cushioned.

-While the Freeform was one of the better bags to maneuver around both in our apartment building and out of it, one downside was its telescopic handle.
+While the Freeform was one of the better bags to maneuver around both in our apartment building and outside of it, one downside was its telescopic handle.
 It’s flimsier than a lot of the others we tested, which means there’s a lot of give when you’re trying to change directions, especially when the bag is packed full.
-It also didn’t come out of the drop test the cleanest, with a solid amount of scuffs and scratches, however, there was no real structural damage like dents or cracks.
+It also didn’t come out of the drop test the cleanest, with a solid amount of scuffs and scratches; however, there was no real structural damage like dents or cracks.

 The Samsonite Freeform Medium Spinner is a lot cheaper than the Away Medium, and it has more internal capacity without sacrificing on weight.
-So If you’re looking for a suitcase that’s light and easy to roll around but you don’t need it to be the sturdiest, the Samsonite Freeform is definitely the bag we’d recommend.
+So If you’re looking for a suitcase that’s light and easy to roll around, but you don’t need it to be the sturdiest, the Samsonite Freeform is definitely the bag we’d recommend.

 How we tested

 We got our hands on nine check-in sized suitcases and tested them for weeks, taking note of their packing capabilities, durability, maneuverability and more.
-Like the best carry-on luggage, checked bags these days are meant to be wheeled around easily, so all the suitcases we tested have four 360-degree wheels and have a hardshell exterior.
-We tested medium sized luggage whenever possible, which are typically about 25 inches tall.
+Like the best carry-on luggage, checked bags these days are meant to be wheeled around easily, so all the suitcases we tested have four 360-degree wheels and a hardshell exterior.
+We tested medium-sized bags whenever possible, which are typically about 25 inches tall.
 This is because while you can fit much more in the larger sizes — which are normally around 29 inches tall — it’s easy to overpack and exceed an airline’s weight limit.

 The Paravel Aviator Grand and the Samsonite Maxsum Eco are the only bags we tested that are larger than 25 inches, coming in at 28 inches and 29 inches respectively.
 Many of the other suitcases we tested do have larger sizes, so if you want the extra room you can opt for those.